cpbotha/lttb-bench/README.md

 # lttb-bench

-Started as speed comparison of different lttb implementations.
+Started as speed comparison of different [lttb](https://github.com/sveinn-steinarsson/flot-downsample) implementations for Python.

-Morphed into attempt at cython implementation which is faster than the two python versions, but still way slower than the plain C.
+Morphed into attempt at cython implementation which seems to work and is faster than the two python versions, but still way slower than the plain C.

 ARGH.